Let's bust the myth of "I am not creative"!

 Then there are those of us who create a lot, even make our living with creative things - and still believe that we are not creative.

-Despite having been very successful in my life as a full time artist and wearable art designer since 1987, I never believed that I was creative - until recent years.
+I was one of them.
+Despite having been very successful in my life as a full time artist and wearable art designer since 1987, and loving what I have been doing, I never believed that I was creative - until recent years.

 Whoa!
 Did she lay into me!

 .
-I was totally surprised that, in different fiber artist groups, nobody could figure out how I do my clothes.
+Although I had been totally surprised that, in different fiber artist groups, that nobody could figure out how I do my clothes.
 And they thought that my techniques must be pretty complicated and involved to achieve such stunning designs.
 The opposite is true.
 They are fun, playful, simple and proven to create high-end results.

 It is the same for so many of us who believe that they are not creative.

 And it was the same for my lawyer friend.
 She had painted a cup that was fabulous and totally unique.
-But it was natural for her and didn't fit her idea of "being creative".
+How she did it was natural for her.
+But it didn't fit her idea of what it means "to be creative".

 Seeing so many people with that unfulfilled, natural yearning in their eyes, I am passionate about inspiring and guiding you to let your inner designer and creative roar with joy.